seapoe1809/Health_server/README.md

 **Vision: **

-This will be an open source, linux based personal Health coach which additionally allows self custody data.
+This will be an open source, personal Health concierge.

 What is this project?
 ======================